Students I

 New Players

-New players who read may learn the basic moves and rules from our downloads or directly from the Chess Magnet School website (in cooperation with the USCF).
-This site will allow novice players to learn the basics using 20 short lessons with exercises.
+New players who read may learn the basic moves and rules from our downloads (at left) or directly from the Chess Magnet School website (in cooperation with the USCF) or on Chess.com.
+Chess Magnet School will allow novice players to learn the basics using 20 short lessons with exercises.
 Click this link to try it out:

 Basic Chess Rules and Practice